LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

     ![](images/has-idl-content.png "Has IDL Content and IDL version selection")

-1. Click the up arrow to **change the version to 2**, to enable the IDL v2 client experience.
+1. Click the up arrow to **change the version to 2**, to enable the IDLx client experience.
 1. Click **Save**.

 _For any lab that has the virtualization platform set to "None" (e.g. Cloud Slice labs):_